danfuzz/samizdat/doc/language-guide/02-data.md

   type name.
 For example, the global reference `String` refers to the core value type named `String`.

-* The type of a data value created using the syntax `@(type)(value)` is a derived data type, where the type's name is the `type` specified in the syntax.
-For example, the type of `@("stuff")([1, 2, 3])` is a derived data type with name `"stuff"`.
-This is described more fully below under "DerivedData."
+* Arbitrary data is allowed to be tagged with a an arbitrary type name, using the syntax `@...` described under "DerivedData," below.
+The type of this tagged data is a "derived data type."
 There is a one-to-one correspondence between a value and a derived data type with that value as its name.

   A derived data type can be specified in code by indicating its name in parentheses, preceded by `@@`.
 If the name is a literal string, then